PUBLIC-INBOX-CONFIG(5) public-inbox user manual PUBLIC-INBOX-CONFIG(5)

 A path to the data directory used by cgit for storing static

-(from "publicinbox.cgitbin", but may be overridden.
+(from "publicinbox.cgitbin"), but may be overridden.

-Default: basename of "publicinbox.cgitbin",
+Default: dirname of "publicinbox.cgitbin",

 /var/www/htdocs/cgit/ or /usr/share/cgit/